lf-/blog/content/posts/tpm-ssh.md

 Error messages with the TPM stuff are not extremely googleable.
 If you want help, check out the [gitter for the tpm2-software tools][gitter], and perhaps the source code.

+---

+Thanks to [Rain](https://twitter.com/sunshowers6) for their feedback on this post.

 [ssh.md]: https://github.com/tpm2-software/tpm2-pkcs11/blob/master/docs/SSH.md
 [bullying tweet]: https://twitter.com/a_hoverbear/status/1394475693413568514